cthing/meazure/README.md

 Refer to [Building.md](Building.md) for information on how to build Meazure from source.

 ## Changelog

 ### Changes 2.0.1 to 3.0-SNAPSHOT

-- Supported on Windows 10 and above
+- Supported on Windows 10 and above.

-- Requires a 64-bit system
+- Requires a 64-bit system.

+- The minimum screen grid spacing has been reduced from 40 to 10 pixels and the maximum spacing has been increased from 1000 to 4000 pixels.

 ### Changes 2.0 to 2.0.1